Melanie's Marvelous Measles: Reception

 Messenger has said she was trying to give parents and children more knowledge.
 "Only people who are not in favour of a free press or free speech would [want it banned]", she said.
 "Natural health says that measles is a good thing for a reasonably healthy child to have".
 The Australian Vaccination-Skeptics Network (AVN) stated on their webpage that Messenger was "concerned that the public are being misled by medical professionals.
 They are trying to say that vaccination is safe and effective and it is neither one of those things".

 The AVN praises the book for its "beautiful" illustrations, and "simple, colourful text".
 It discusses not only the fact that measles is usually benign in healthy, well-nourished children, but the importance of proper nutrition including vitamin A from orange fruits and vegetables".

 Roald Dahl book

 Another reason for the criticism is because the book's title resembles that of the book George's Marvellous Medicine, by Roald Dahl, who was a strong proponent of vaccination.
 Dahl's daughter, Olivia, died from measles in 1962 and he later wrote an account of her death.

-Dahl later became an outspoken pro-vaccination advocate.
-"Today a good and safe vaccine is available to every family and all you have to do is to ask your doctor to administer it", writes Dahl in 1988 in a pleading appeal to parents to vaccinate their children against measles.
-Actress Patricia Neal, Olivia's mother, interviewed in 1997 recounts the horribleness of a death of a child and says: "Less than a week after coming down with the virus, she [Olivia] developed measles encephalitis, an inflammation of the brain".
-Olivia's sister, Lucy, interviewed in 2015 by CBS, states that her father did not understand why people choose not to vaccinate their children against measles, "because he didn't have the choice".
-In Dahl's public letter he stated it is "'almost a crime' for some parents not to immunize their children".
-"I do agree with that", Lucy states; "I think that it is a crime".

 One reviewer commented that "I can only assume the author Stephanie Messenger was unaware of the incredibly offensive nature of the title".